List of Space: 1999 books and other media

-During the original 1975-1977 run of Space: 1999, the science-fiction series generated a number of media tie-ins, including novelisations, original novels, comic books and audio dramas.
-Due to the series' ongoing cult following, new tie-ins continue to be released to this day.

-Some critics credit Space: 1999 with bridging the gap between Star Trek and Star Wars.
+The science fiction television series Space: 1999 has generated a wide range of licensed media, including novelisations and original novels, audio dramas, comic books, and toys and games.

+With the exception of "The Taybor", all episodes have been novelised.
+The authors of these works wrote a number of original stories and have since written new stories and novels which were published after 1999.

+At the time of the series' original run, several comic book series were also published.
+In the United States, a series of audio adaptations were recorded on record albums with the younger audience in mind.
+After 1999, many of these original comic book stories were revised and reprinted along with new stories.

 Books

 1970s novels and novelisations

 In the mid-1970s, a number of books were published by both American (Pocket Books) and British (Futura) publishers, consisting primarily of novelisations of Space: 1999 episodes.
 These releases, mainly paperback, were supplemented by 16-page photo sections (Year One and Two in the United States, Year Two only in the United Kingdom), which comprised black-and-white stills from the episodes.
 Original novels, without photo section, also formed a part of the series.
 Many of the books were also translated for release in overseas markets, such as Germany, Turkey and Japan.